DigantoBhowmik/Travel-Management-System/README.md

 Type of users

--1.
+- [x] 1.
 Admin
       - Admin can create admins
       - Admin can delete and edit customers and agents
       - Admin can delete and edit packages and events

--2.
+- [x] 2.
 Agent
       - Agent can create, edit and delete packages and events
       - Agent can see which user bought their which packages and events

--3.
+- [x] 3.
 Customer
       - Customer can buy packages and events
       - Customer can see which packages and events bought from which agent

 ### Domain